x4Cx58x54/rubik-image/README.md

 ## How do I use it?

-The docstrings and a few trials of it will guide you, but I believe you gonna need the main ideas here.
+The docstrings and a few trials of it will guide you, but I believe you'll need the main ideas here.

 `f2l()`, `oll()` and `pll()` are the main functions.
-They all would take an algorithm code number as the first paramater, and then generates the corresponding image.
+They all would take an algorithm code number as the first parameter, and then generates the corresponding image.

 But things can be some more intriguing.